A New Data Integration Framework for Covid-19 Social Media Information: Methodology

-Two particular types of vines are the Gaussian vine and the Independence vine.
-The first one is constructed using solely Gaussian bivariate pair-copulas as building blocks, such that each conditional bivariate copula density $c_{X_J,\nu_{\ell};\textbf{V}_{-\ell}}(\cdot, \cdot)$ described in Eq.\eqref{eq:condgen} is a Gaussian copula.
+Two particular types of vines are the Gaussian vine (that we named model (ii)) and the Independence vine (model (iii)).
+The first one is constructed using solely Gaussian bivariate pair-copulas as building blocks, such that each conditional bivariate copula density is a Gaussian copula.
 The second type is the independence vine, which is constructed using only independence pair-copulas, that are simply given by the product of the marginal distributions of the random variables.
-In this latter case each conditional bivariate copula density $c_{X_J,\nu_{\ell};\textbf{V}_{-\ell}}(\cdot, \cdot)$ described in Eq.\eqref{eq:condgen} is an Independence copula, implying absence of dependence between the variables.
+In this latter case each conditional bivariate copula density is an Independence copula, implying absence of dependence between the variables.

-Pair copula constructions can be represented through a graphical model called \textit{regular vine} (R-vine).
-An R-vine $\mathcal{V}(d)$ on $d$ variables is a nested set of trees (connected acyclic graphs) $T_1, \ldots, T_{d-1}$, where the variables are represented by nodes linked by edges, each associated with a certain bivariate copula in the corresponding pair copula construction.
-The edges of tree $T_k$ are the nodes of tree $T_{k+1}$, $k = 1, \ldots, d-1$.
-Two edges can share a node in tree $T_k$ without the associated nodes in tree $T_{k+1}$ being connected.
-In an R vine, two edges in $T_k$ which become two nodes in tree $T_{k+1}$, can only share an edge if in tree $T_k$ the edges shared a common node, but they are not necessarily connected by an edge.

-Figure \ref{fig:6dimVine} shows the 6-dimensional R-vine represented in Eq.\eqref{eq:pcc}.
-Each edge corresponds to a pair copula density (possibly belonging to different families) and the edge label corresponds to the subscript of the pair copula density, e.g. edge $2,4;1,3$ corresponds to the copula $c_{2,4;1,3}$.